openafsfoundation/openafsfoundation.org/devs/index.md

 ## The community of OpenAFS experts and developers ##

-The OpenAFS Foundation adopted a three-fold mission:
+The OpenAFS Foundation adopts a three-fold mission:

     To attract and increase the community of OpenAFS users To foster the OpenAFS community of experts